HassnainAftabAli/elasticsearch-dsl-py/docs/search_dsl.rst

 The API is designed to be chainable.
-With the exception of the aggregations functionality this means that the ``Search`` object is immutable - all changes to the object will result in a shallow copy being created which contains the changes.
+With the exception of the aggregations functionality this means that the ``Search`` object is immutable - all changes to the object will result in a deep copy being created which contains the changes.
 This means you can safely pass the ``Search`` object to foreign code without fear of it modifying your objects as long as it sticks to the ``Search`` object APIs.